intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

 ### Pre-requisite for execute on Intel NPU

 >__Notes:__ To get NPU support, please following below configurations.
-If you are not seeking NPU version, you also can run this pulgin on any Intel CPU and GPU which OpenVINO is supported.
+If you are not seeking NPU version, you also can run this pulgin on any Intel CPU and GPU which OpenVINO™ is supported.

 - Hardware:
   - Intel Core Ultra platform